 Once you’re signed in, there are four main tabs to navigate: Home, Together, Fitness, and My Page.

 - Together: The Together tab is where you can enter challenges and compare your data to other Samsung Health users.
-You can also invite and connect with others to keep friends motivated on their own health journeys.
+You can also invite and connect with others to keep friends motivated on their health journeys.

-- Fitness: Tap on the Fitness tab to jump into a 15 min workout video, listen to a sleep story, or read up on PMS.
+- Fitness: Tap on the Fitness tab to jump into a 15-minute workout video, listen to a sleep story, or read up on PMS.
 This tab houses an extensive library of exercise and wellness resources, including workout programs, videos, content from Samsung Health TV partners, and tools for mindfulness and women’s health.

 You can access the app’s overflow menu from any of the tabs above by tapping the three horizontal dots in the top right corner of your screen.
 This menu includes four options additional options: